 Insulation for Houses in Aotearoa New Zealand

-Insulation requirements changed significantly on 1 May 2023 for residential houses in Aotearoa NZ.
+Residential insulation requirements changed significantly on 1 May 2023 in Aotearoa NZ.
 The new requirements are all covered by H1 (Energy Efficiency) in the New Zealand Building Code (the Code).

 New climate zones for New Zealand – Image sourced from Uno Windows & Doors